jonpetersen/shch/site/content/hire/_index.md

 ---
-headertitle: "Bike Hire and Bike Tours in Surrey, South Downs, Surrey Hills, West Sussex, Guildford, Haslemere, Farnham, Godalming, Chiddingfold and Petworth.
-Hire racing bikes, mountain bikes, hybrids and electric bikes.
-Electric Bikes Guildford.
-Rental bikes near Guildford."
+headertitle: "Bike Hire in the Surrey Hills.
+Road bikes, mountain bikes and electric mountain bikes available"
 title: Bike Hire
+description: "Rent a bike and explore the beautiful Surrey Hills off-road or on-road.
+Less than an hour away from London by car or train."
 image: /img/photos/hydons_ball_path.jpg
 intro:
   heading: Our Hire Bikes